LDalby/mapping-methods/draft.md

 ## Mapping Tools
 All handling and analysis of spatial data was done using ArcGIS and the python library *arcpy*.

+The pyton script used to generate the maps used here is freely available on Github (url).

 ## Classification of farms